No Result

 View this post on Instagram

-Her e-commerce brand, Beauty Pie solves a unique problem: the beauty industry can charge up to 12x what it costs to make a product.
-She was tired of the markups so she created a luxury beauty buyers’ club that sells its own skincare and products at “factory cost” prices in the US and UK for an annual fee of $59.
+Beauty Pie was built to solve a clear problem.
+Luxury beauty brands often charge up to 12 times the cost of production.
+Kilgore created a luxury beauty buyers’ club that sells its own skincare and beauty products at factory cost prices in the US and UK through an annual membership model.

 2. Gretta van Riel, founder of SkinnyMe Tea